paloth/aws-tp/gh-pages/docs/05-outro.md

 <h2 style="font-weight: bold;">And now ?</h2>

 You have built an infrastructure on AWS.
-That is nice but do this manually several time is quite annoying.
+That is nice but doing this manually is quite annoying.
-I can invite you to try Infrastructure as Code tools like CloudFormation (Built-in AWS) or Terraform (It is open source).
+I can invite you to try Infrastructure as Code tools like CloudFormation/CDK (Built-in AWS) or Terraform (It is open source).
 It is quite powerful.

 You will describe all of your infrastructure in a file, you will be able to deploy it, modify it, destroy it as you want and very easily.
-But the best part is to automate it in a CI/CD tool.
+And the best part is to automate it in a CI/CD tool.

 You can download a simple example done in Terraform [here]()!